 The content of the metadata is provided by the page author as a special <f:facet/> of the UIViewRoot.
-The name of this facet is given by the value of the symbolic constant UIViewRoot.METADATA\FACET\NAME.
+The name of this facet is given by the value of the symbolic constant UIViewRoot.METADATA_FACET_NAME.
 The UIViewRoot return from this method must have that facet, and its children as its only children.
 This facet may contain <f:viewParameter> or <f:viewAction> children.
 Each such element is the metadata will cause a UIViewParameter or UIViewAction (respectively) to be added to the view.
-Because UIViewParameter extends UIInput it is valid to attach any of the kinds of attached objects to an <f:viewParameter> that are valid for any element that represents any other kind of UIInput in the view.
-Because UIViewAction implements ActionSource2, it is valid to attach any of the kinds of attached objects to an <f:viewAction> that are valid for any element that represents any other kind of ActionSource2 in the view.
+Because UIViewParameter> extends UIInput it is valid to attach any of the kinds of attached objects to an <f:viewParameter> that are valid for any element that represents any other kind of UIInput in the view.
+Because UIViewAction> that are valid for any element that represents any other kinds of attached objects to an <f:viewAction> that are valid for any element that represents any other kinds of attached objects to an <f:viewAction> that are valid for any element that represents any other kinds of attached objects to an <f:viewAction> that are valid for any element that represents any other kinds of attached objects to an <f:viewAction> that are valid for any element that represents any other kind of ActionSource2 in the view.